kefasjw/lcov-pull-request-report/README.md

 # Permissions

-Write permission must be given for writing pull request comment.
-There are multiple ways:
+Write permission must be granted to allow writing pull request comments.
+There are multiple methods available, but you only need to implement one:
 1. Enable "Read and write permissions" in Repository Settings > Code and automation > Actions > General > Workflow permissions.
 2. Add `permissions: write-all` to the job.
-See [GitHub documentation](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs).
+Refer to [GitHub documentation](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs) for more details.
-3. If you want more control over the permissions, you can add just the required permissions instead.
-Please note that this will set all other permissions to none by default:
+3. If you require more granular control over the permissions, you can specify only the necessary permissions.
+Please note that this will default all other permissions to none:
     ```yaml
     permissions:
       contents: read